josephclydemar/Tetra-Zen/README.md

 ### Game Controls
-- Press key `a` to make the block move left
+- Press the `a` key to move the brick left.
-- Press key `d` to make the block move right
+- Press the `d` key to move the brick right.
-- Press key `s` to make the block fall
+- Press the `s` key to make the brick fall.
-- Press key `q` to make the block rotate counter-clockwise
+- Press the `q` key to rotate the brick counter-clockwise.
-- Press key `e` to make the block rotate clockwise
+- Press the `e` key to rotate the brick clockwise.